6.4.1.40 Outcomes of reconciliation

 Re-reconciliation where individual lodges late (not relevant for CCS or ACCS)

-In normal circumstances, where an individual is required to lodge a tax return in order for reconciliation to take place, and they do not do so within 12 months from the end of the relevant income year, they would be considered a late lodger.
-In such cases the late lodger provisions would exclude payment of a top-up.
-Where an individual's entitlement was originally reconciled on the basis that they were not required to lodge a tax return, but they later lodge a tax return more than 12 months following the end of the relevant income year, the late lodger rules cannot apply.
-A late lodger determination cannot be made at this re-reconciliation stage because the individual has already lodged their tax return.
+In normal circumstances, where an individual is required to lodge an income tax return in order for reconciliation to take place, and they do not do so within 12 months from the end of the relevant income year, they would be considered a late lodger.
+In such cases, the late lodger provisions exclude payment of a top-up.
+Where an individual's entitlement was originally reconciled on the basis that they were not required to lodge an income tax return, but they later lodge an income tax return more than 12 months after the end of the relevant income year, the late lodger rules cannot apply.
+A non-lodger determination cannot be made at this re-reconciliation stage because the individual has already lodged their tax return.
 However, family assistance law still works to:

 In re-reconciliation in the above circumstances, there are 3 rates that are considered:

-• Rate 3: the amount the individual is now entitled to based on their actual income following tax lodgement (excluding supplements, as reconciliation conditions were not satisfied on time).
+- Rate 3: the amount the individual is now entitled to based on their actual ATI following tax lodgement (excluding supplements, as reconciliation conditions were not satisfied on time).

 If the Rate 3 amount is lower than the Rate 2 amount, there is no limit to the date of effect and the Rate 3 amount would be the amount the individual is entitled to, meaning a debt is raised for the difference between Rate 2 and Rate 3.

 Example: Bob received FTB via instalments for the relevant income year.
-On 13 July of the lodgement year, Bob advised Centrelink that they were not required to lodge a tax return and notified their income.
-FTB supplements and top-ups were paid to Bob upon reconciliation on 20 July of the lodgement year.
+On 13 July of the lodgement year, Bob advised Centrelink that they were not required to lodge an income tax return and notified Centrelink of their ATI.
+FTB supplements and top-ups were then paid to Bob upon reconciliation.

-On 25 July of the lodgement year, Bob lodged their tax return for the relevant income year, despite prior advice that they were not required to lodge.
-Bob's entitlement for the relevant income year was recalculated based on income details provided by the ATO.
+On 25 July of the income year following the lodgement year, Bob lodged an income tax return for the relevant income year, despite prior advice that they were not required to lodge.
+Bob's entitlement for the relevant income year was recalculated based on the actual ATI details provided by the ATO.
 Bob's rates for the relevant income year were as follows:

 Act reference: FA(Admin)Act section 28 Variation of instalment and past period entitlement determinations where income tax return not lodged, section 32A FTB Part A supplement and FTB Part B supplement to be disregarded unless and until individual has satisfied the FTB reconciliation conditions, section 32C Relevant reconciliation time—first individual must lodge tax return, section 32J Relevant reconciliation time—individual not required to lodge an income tax return, section 107 Date of effect of certain decisions made under section 105 in relation to FTB by instalment